hpaucar/Download-Install-PDDL-Solvers-Optic-others/README.md

 # PDDL Configurations

-## Configure Visual Studio Code Plugin
+## Install and Configure PDDL plugin in your Visual Studio Code

 - In your **VScode extension** search **PDDL** plugins, after must accept all recommendations in the Overview page.